wellsst/circuitshuffle/README.md

 * Deleting of custom exercises - check if user owns

 ## WIP
-* Move the LoginController email HTML to be streaming groovy template
+* Move the LoginController email HTML to be streaming groovy template or similar
 * Display logged in as username  (needs alignment)
-* Saved exercise sets/favourites - UI Change

 * Add own custom exercises - better than simple version
 * Deleting of custom exercises - better than simple version